rob-myers/rob-myers.github.io/articles/tech-1.md

   and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).

 React developers use a grammatical extension of JavaScript called JSX.
-It permits composing components using an XML-like syntax, to obtain the desired dynamic DOM tree.
+It freely combines JS with XML, so callbacks can be passed to arbitrary attributes, and XML can be passed around as a JavaScript value.
+The grammar is particularly suitable for specifying dynamic DOM trees.
 Let's consider an example, a pannable and zoomable grid (also [on CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/panzoom/PanZoom.jsx "@new-tab")).

 <div